jakewies/jakewiesler.com/content/blog/compound-components-basics.md

 }
 ```

 However, now we get an error.
-The error stems from the fact that `Chat.Messages` is not getting an `items` prop the way it did when we were hardcoding the `render` method.
-This would also mean that `Chat.Input` isn't getting its `onSubmit` prop either.
+The error stems from the fact that `Chat.Messages` is not getting a `messages` prop the way it did when we were hardcoding the layout in the `render` method.
+This also means that the other two components, `Chat.Input` and `Chat.Button`, are not getting their props either.

 We can't put the onus on the user to pass those props around.
 They don't even have access to them.
 They're tucked away in a black box.
 So now the question becomes, _how do we keep this flexible component syntax while also passing data?_